 He recommends starting two sessions at first — the morning and evening.
 You can add the later two in at a later period when you get comfortable.
 Gaining muscle quickly requires you to workout little, but often.
 He also says there are no shortcuts to getting ripped quickly.

 Tom Hardy’s Exercises

-Warning: This is tough.
+Warning: Tom Hardy’s workout routine is really tough.
 It will not be easy.
 It will be worth it.
 You’re going to have to perform the first three exercises back to back to back.